 Optional Almond Brittle Topping:

-1. Cooked in a skillet over medium heat for 5 - 8 minutes or until almonds just start to brown.
-Remove from heat, cool, and enjoy.
+- In a skillet over medium heat, add the almonds and honey and cook for 5 – 8 minutes or until almonds are just starting to brown.
+Remove from heat and allow to cool.
+Break apart as needed and set aside until ready to enjoy.

 To Serve: